agcomphr25/EPOCH-v83/replit.md

 # EPOCH v8 - Manufacturing ERP System

 ## Overview
-EPOCH v8 is a comprehensive Manufacturing ERP system for small manufacturing companies specializing in customizable products.
-It aims to streamline operations, enhance efficiency, and improve scalability through end-to-end order management, inventory tracking, an employee portal, and quality control workflows.
-The system is a full-stack TypeScript PWA with a React frontend and Express backend, deployable to web and mobile.
-Key capabilities include a robust Bill of Materials (BOM) system, Google OAuth integration, global search, and a comprehensive Parts List Management System.
-The business vision is to be the leading ERP solution for small-to-medium customizable product manufacturers.
+EPOCH v8 is a comprehensive Manufacturing ERP system designed for small manufacturing companies specializing in customizable products.
+Its primary purpose is to streamline operations, enhance efficiency, and improve scalability.
+Key capabilities include end-to-end order management, robust inventory tracking, an employee portal, and quality control workflows.
+The system features a powerful Bill of Materials (BOM) system, Google OAuth integration, global search, and a comprehensive Parts List Management System.
+The business vision is to establish EPOCH v8 as the leading ERP solution for small-to-medium customizable product manufacturers, offering a full-stack TypeScript PWA with a React frontend and Express backend, deployable to web and mobile platforms.

 ## User Preferences
 Preferred communication style: Simple, everyday language.